sohmod/autodraf/README.md

 # autodraf
 VB6 application
-The app is an input template of data inputs channelling to autodesk Autocad to auto-generate R.C. beams and columns.
+: template for data inputs to autodesk Autocad enabling auto-generate R.C. beams and columns in the autocad modelspace.
 The app was tested on Window Vista and 7.